trixi-framework/TrixiParticles.jl/docs/src/gpu.md

 ## [Single precision simulations](@id single_precision)

 All features that currently support GPUs can also be used with single precision.
-This is orders of magnitude faster on most GPUs and required to run code on Metal (Apple GPUs).
+This is orders of magnitude faster on most GPUs and required on many Apple GPUs.

 To run a simulation with single precision, all `Float64` literals in an example file have to be changed to `Float32` (e.g. `0.0` to `0.0f0`).
 TrixiParticles provides a function to do this conveniently:
 ```@docs
-    trixi_include_changeprecision
+TrixiBase.trixi_include_changeprecision
 ```

 All we have to do to run the previous example with single precision is the following.